BillMarkEg/Yet-Another-Data-Modeling-Repo/README.md

 <br> why can't do full cash in ssis -> may be u'r adding/removing rows in the same pipeline.

 ### Exploring incremental ETL

+### defalt architecture to build
+<br> load data into stage table that truncate at start before loading it (except in option3 next)
+<br> if runType pata is hist-> load full data option || if inc -> so we just inc changes
+<br> if hist-> just select * from source to stage  then merge to fact table & need to drop index then reBuild after load
+<br> if inc -> so differ from option to another check each one's quereis and procedure
+<br> load data into fact table
+<br> update Etl ExtractionKeys lkp that track if Etl succeeded/Not.
 ### option 1 : using trigger

 <br> make trigger that before any dml in source table take it and add to trigger table that track all changes and its type with change id